 Entête de page

-In Finland, Santa Claus' country, this celebration is an important event that brings together all the members of the family to share a calm and peaceful moment.
+In Finland, Father Christmas' country, this celebration is an important event that brings together all the members of the family to share a calm and peaceful moment.

-In order to present these traditions to the public, big chalets but also open fireplaces for the traditional cooking of salmon and a typical Lappish tent will animate Place Gutenberg.
+In order to present these traditions to the public, big wooden stalls but also open fireplaces for the traditional cooking of salmon and a typical Lappish tent will animate Place Gutenberg.

 The products shown will all be representative of the country's crafts and gastronomy.
 It includes salmon, elk sausages, mulled wine and liqueurs, decorations, animal skins, jewellery made of feather, sauna/wellness items, etc.

 This presence will be accompanied by a program of cultural activities:

 Finnish cellist and singer Seeli TOVIO will perform works by Finnish composers, Bach, Gounod and Christmas songs.